a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 The good news: Unitree has topic-level ACLs on the cloud broker.
 You can authenticate and eavesdrop on OTA commands (`cmd/<serial>`), but you can't publish commands.
 The broker ACKs your publish and quietly throws it away.
 Internet-scale RCE through the cloud is off the table for now.

-The bad news: if you control the robot's DNS — one `/etc/hosts` entry, one DHCP option, one ARP spoof — and the robot connects to your broker instead.
-Same protocol, same auth, but you're the server.
-Send `updateModule`.
-The OTA daemon downloads your package, unpacks it, runs your commands as root.
-It's using the update system exactly as designed, just pointed at you instead of Unitree.
+The bad news: We can run our own broker.

 ---

-## What We Released (and What We Didn't)
+## What We Released

 This research produced three tools.

-**UniRoam** is the worm framework.
+**[UniRoam](https://github.com/a-bissell/uniroam-defanged)** is the worm framework.
 The full autonomous propagation engine: BLE exploit chain, three-stage payload system, C2 server and dashboard.
 The point of building it was to prove the threat model and demonstrate it at [WISCON 2026](https://wiscon.wiscoweb.com/).
-I will release a defanged version shortly.

 **[UnLeash Lite](https://github.com/a-bissell/UnLeash-Lite)** is the single-target jailbreak.
 Same WebRTC bridge bypass, same `programming_actuator` upload, same controller trigger — but one robot at a time, owner-initiated, and no worm capability.
 One-command root access to your own robot.
 Works on firmware 1.1.7 through 1.1.15, includes the keyword blocklist bypass for newer firmware.
 MIT license.